Student health counselling

-There is a light room at the Student Health Centre which you can sit in if you feel like you are tired and are not receiving enough daylight.
+There is a light room at the Student Health Service which you can sit in if you feel like you are tired and are not receiving enough daylight.

-The Student Health Centre is covered by the Public Access to Information and Secrecy Act and all staff are bound by professional secrecy.
-This means that no information about you is passed on to the university from the Student Health Centre.
+The Student Health Service is covered by the Public Access to Information and Secrecy Act and all staff are bound by professional secrecy.
+This means that no information about you is passed on to the university from the Student Health Service.
 If you would like to receive help getting in contact with someone at the university, we usually try to help with this.

-The Student Health Centre has its own medical record system which is not connected to any other health care providers in Sweden.
+The Student Health Servicehas its own medical record system which is not connected to any other health care providers in Sweden.
 This means that no other health care professionals have access to your medical record.

 Where can I get help?

 In certain circumstances, you should turn to other organisations than the Student Health Service.
 For example: